Karaka-Management/Karaka/modules.md

 ### Css

 Every page has its own CSS directory.
 This application only allows the use of SASS/SCSS as preprocessor.
 All sass/scss files need to be provided as well as the processed CSS files.
-Make sure to include the version number in the CSS file name for overwriting the cache on updates.
+Make sure to update the version number in the `Controller.php` file.
 CSS files need to be minimized and if it makes sense concatenated.

 ### Img